South Carolina vs. UCLA Predictions & Picks - Women's NCAA Tournament Sweet 16

 UCLA Schedule Analysis

-- When the Bruins beat the Stanford Cardinal (No. 5 in the AP's Top 25) on March 3 by a score of 69-65, it was their signature win of the season thus far.
+- Against the No. 5 Stanford Cardinal on March 3, the Bruins picked up their signature win of the season, a 69-65 victory.

-- The Bruins have tied for the sixth-most Quadrant 1 wins in the nation (11), but also have tied for the 38th-most Quadrant 1 defeats (nine).
+- The Bruins have tied for the sixth-most Quadrant 1 victories in the country (11), but also have tied for the 38th-most Quadrant 1 defeats (nine).

 - UCLA has five wins over Quadrant 2 teams, tied for the 35th-most in the country.